openebs-archive/openebs-docs/docs/tsg_pvs.md

 ### Step 1: Run a sample application that generates some data.

-For this example, I ran a busybox pod that saves hostname and date into the mounted OpenEBS volume.
+In the following example, executing the busybox.yaml file brings up the busybox pod that saves hostname and date into the mounted OpenEBS volume.

 ```
 kubectl apply -f https://raw.githubusercontent.com/kmova/bootstrap/master/gke-openebs/jiva-recovery/busybox.yaml